Victoria – 938 Mason Street – Wellness House

 The Wellness House will welcome single adults and couples of all genders, including seniors and people with disabilities.

-Development Timeline
+Development timeline

 Render of a four story black low rise apartment buildingA second view of Wellness House architectural rendering, designed by Formline Architecture + Urbanism.
-Please note: this rendering is subject to change.Community Engagement
+Please note: this rendering is subject to change.Community engagement

 A caring community contributes greatly to the success of the housing residents.
 BC Housing and ACEH are committed to being good neighbours and keeping lines of communication open throughout this project.

-On July 17, 2024, ACEH, Formline Architecture + Urbanism, and BC Housing hosted a dinner and meeting with the North Park Neighbourhood Association (NPNA) to present information and answer questions about Wellness House.
+ACEH, Formline Architecture + Urbanism, and BC Housing hosted a dinner and meeting with the North Park Neighbourhood Association (NPNA) to present information and answer questions about Wellness House.

 Following this meeting, the project teams made design changes that support the building’s integration into the neighbourhood.
 Some changes include: